meAltf/ExcelToJSON/README.md

 ## Getting started
 ### Prerequisites:
--Java 11 or greater than this version
+- Java 11 or greater than this version
--Maven
+- Maven

 ## Project Structure: